martinchakarov/meta-backend-capstone-project/readme.txt

 To create the same virtual environment that was used to create this project:

 1. Open your terminal in the same directory that this file is located in
-2. Execute the following command to create the virtual environment and install the dependencies:
+2. Execute the following command to create the virtual environment:

-    python3 -m venv env && pip3 install -r requirements.txt
+    python3 -m venv env

 3. Execute this command to activate the environment: